stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 ## Summary
 In this article, I've described the history and reasoning behind COBOL, the structure of COBOL, and shown you how to write a basic program using COBOL.

 As I continue to learn COBOL, I welcome any feedback or corrections.
-Please let me know, and I’ll update the article accordingly.
+Please let me know, and I'll update the article accordingly.

+## Acknowledgments
+Big thanks to `harrywwc`, a knowledgeable COBOL enthusiast who provided invaluable feedback on this article, helping me refine the details and make it more accurate.
+Your insights were spot on!